 While stationed Ypres in Belgium he receives a shrapnel wound to a leg and suffers haemorrhagic shock.
 He is given a medical discharge and shipped to England to recuperate.

 1916 - Back in Canada, Bethune completes his medical degree in December.
-He now returns to service in the First World War, this time joining the British Royal Navy as a lieutenant-surgeon and serving for 14 months on the HMS Pegasus.
+He then returns to service in the First World War, this time joining the British Royal Navy as a lieutenant-surgeon and serving for 14 months on the HMS Pegasus.

 1918 - The First World War ends on 11 November.
 After being demobbed, Bethune takes a six-month internship at the Great Ormond Street Hospital for Sick Children in London before returning to Canada, where he works in private practice at Stratford and Ingersoll, Ontario.